Georgia College & State University - College of Arts and Sciences-Creative Writing

 Jobs for program alumni

-Two Coverdell Fellows have graduated from our program.
+Many Coverdell Fellows have graduated from our program.
 John Teschner (2010) wrote a compelling essay "On Drones" for "The Iowa Review."
 After graduating, he was a successful grants manager for AchieveMpls, but now lives in Hawaii working on his own writing and as a freelance grants writer.
 Valerie Wayson (2012) currently teaches at the American University of Iraq-Sulaimani.
 Read her compelling essay "Fire" in "Cargo Literary Magazine," which takes place in Iraqi Kurdistan.
+Jennifer Watkins (2020) works for the Writers in the Schools Program in Missoula, Montana.

 Fellows apply the same as all other applicants, but do need to provide verification that they have successfully completed their Peace Corps residency.
 Fellows should also include in their resume/CV any experience relevant to teaching/working with young people.